-503.2

-General Reserve

-Fund

-The purpose of the General Reserve Fund is to provide a backup cash fund in case membership dues received are much lower than expected.

-This account maintains a \$15,000 balance.
+503.2 Purpose: General Reserve The purpose of the General Reserve Fund is to provide a backup Fund cash fund in case membership dues received are much lower than expected.
+Requirements: This account maintains a \$15,000 balance.
 It shall be invested in a money market fund.
 Any balance over \$15,000 should be transferred to the Operations Reserve Fund at the end of the fiscal year.

-503.3 Operations Reserve Fund

-The purpose of the Operations Reserve Fund is to provide a source of funds to allow AAUW California to continue to operate in the event of unforeseen or exceptional cash shortages and cover the day-to-day operating expenses of the organization.
+503.3 Purpose: Operations The purpose of the Operations Reserve Fund is to provide a source Reserve Fund of funds to allow AAUW California to continue to operate in the event of unforeseen or exceptional cash shortages and cover the day-to-day operating expenses of the organization.
 This account acts as a reserve for contingencies.

-If Then an emergency occurs, the board must approve the amount needed to regain status quo. approved, that approved amount will be transferred to the checking account for disbursement. the balance drops below \$75,000, the board should act to replenish the fund by transferring funds from other accounts or proposing raising membership dues.
+If...
+Then... the board must approve an emergency occurs, the amount needed to regain status quo. that approved amount will approved, be transferred to the checking account for disbursement. the balance drops below the board should act to \$75,000, replenish the fund by transferring funds from other accounts or proposing raising membership dues.